cgie/dogebalance/README.md

-# Dogecoin Conversion
+# Dogecoin Balance

 The script

-1. logs in to dogevault.com
+1. logs in to dogevault.com and reads your balance
-2. reads your balance
+3. logs in to poolerino and reads your balance
-3. converts your Dogecoins to EUR on coinmill.com
+3. converts the sum of all your Dogecoins (including unconfirmed ones) to EUR on coinmill.com
 4. outputs its results

 ```bash